YAmikep/ixml/README.rst

 - ``lxmliterparse``: wrapper around the well known `iterparse LXML <http://lxml.de/parsing.html#iterparse-and-iterwalk>`_ function.

-More backends, especially a fallback backend using the standard library will follow.
-As of today, iXML requires the ``lxml`` library since it is the only implemented backend.
 You can import a specific backend and use it in the same way as the top level library:

 .. code:: python